 We would like to take this opportunity to express our sincere gratitude to our preceptors for their hard work and dedication to this program and our physician assistant (PA) students.
 The clinical experiences the student will obtain in your office or clinic are of critical importance to a successful learning experience in the program.
 The clinical setting synthesizes concepts and application of principles for quality health care delivery.
-You, as a clinical preceptor, are the key to successful learning from your advice and example.
+You, as a clinical preceptor, are the key to successful learning experiences in the clinical setting.
+The PA student will work closely with you, learning from your advice and example.
 Through your supervision, the student will progressively develop the skills and clinical judgment necessary to become a practicing PA.
 Thank you for your commitment to PA education.